Last Updated on April 21, 2023 by cryptocreed

-If you’re not sure whether it would be wise to buy a miner or not, you could try asking people in the Mining Support section of Bitcointalk or on an other site.
+If you’re not sure whether it would be wise to buy a miner or not, you could try asking people in the Mining Support section of Bitcointalk or on the other site.
 It’s definitely not an easy choice and mistakes are made very often.

 Cooling, Power supply, etc.

 As mining Ethereum consumes electricity and produces heat, you must get a power supply and a cooling system too.
-The amount of cooling your mining rig requires, depends on where you live though, as living on Antarctica obviously doesn’t require a very expensive cooling system, whilst living in a desert would require a well-functioning cooling system.
+The amount of cooling your mining rig requires, depends on where you live though, as living in Antarctica obviously doesn’t require a very expensive cooling system, whilst living in a desert would require a well-functioning cooling system.

 Power supplies and motherboards are also necessary for an Ethereum mining rig.
-What Power supply and motherboard you should get, really depends on the miners you have in your rig.
-It’s recommended to do your research on both the miner and the cooling system, power supply, motherboards and any additional parts like the computer cases, before purchasing any of these.
+What Power supply and motherboard you should get really depends on the miners you have in your rig.
+It’s recommended to do your research on both the miner and the cooling system, power supply, motherboards, and any additional parts like the computer cases, before purchasing any of these.

 To mine Ethereum, you also need the right software.
 One of the best places to get your Ethereum mining software is https://github.com/nanopool/Claymore-Dual-Miner/releases.
 Although there is other mining software available, claymore’s is the best I know of.
-Install the newest version, configure it as you like and go here to see all commands and features: https://bitcointalk.org/index.php?topic=1433925.0.
-That is also the place to request help, if needed.
+Install the newest version, configure it as you like, and go here to see all commands and features: https://bitcointalk.org/index.php?topic=1433925.0.
+That is also the place to request help if needed.

 Joining a mining pool

-Joining the right mining pool is a very important part aswell.
-As solo mining has become nearly impossible nowadays, due to the total hash power being very high, which makes your chances to find a block very low and thus it might take years to earn your first dollar worth of Ethereum.
+Joining the right mining pool is a very important part as well.
+As solo mining has become nearly impossible nowadays, due to the total hash power being very high, which makes your chances to find a block very low, and thus it might take years to earn your first dollar worth of Ethereum.

 Therefore, it’s recommended to join a mining pool.
 Mining pools are groups of people mining in one “pool”, combining their mining power to achieve a higher total mining power, which makes your chances to find a block higher and thus you will find blocks more often and your income will be higher.

-As most pools take a fee, it’s also important to take the fees in consideration.
+As most pools take a fee, it’s also important to take the fees into consideration.
 Some mining pools offer very low fees, but if their total hash power is still very low, it won’t be worth it.
 Therefore, you must look for a combination of high total hash power and low fees.
 This will grant you the best possible income.

 Managing the risks & rewards

 The final part of the game is managing your risks & rewards.
 It’s very important to be the only one who has access to the Ethereum address you’re sending your mining rewards to, you must make sure not to lose your keys and you should never rely completely on mining.
-If you completely rely on mining, a simple drop in Ethereum’s price, a rise in its difficulty, a break-down of your miners or some other disaster could ruin your life permanently.
+If you completely rely on mining, a simple drop-in Ethereum’s price, a rise in its difficulty, a break-down of your miners, or some other disaster could ruin your life permanently.